krzystof/stub-react-component/README.md

 ## Generated template

-When running `npx create-react-component src/Example`, the following files will be generated in `src/Example`:
+When running `npx stub-react-component src/Example`, the following files will be generated in `src/Example`:

 ### Tests